equitable-equations/fqar/README.md

 ### Analytic functions

-The developmental version of ${\tt fqar}$ provides tools for analyzing species co-occurrence across multiple floristic quality assessments.
+As of version 0.3.0, ${\tt fqar}$ includes tools for analyzing species co-occurrence across multiple floristic quality assessments.
 A typical workflow consists of downloading a list of assessments, extracting inventories from each, then enumerating and summarizing co-occurrences of the species of interest.

 ```{r analysis}
 # Obtain a tidy data frame of all co-occurrences in the 1995 Southern Ontario database: